aio-libs/aiosmtpd/aiosmtpd/docs/proxyprotocol.rst

    .. py:attribute:: whole_raw
       :type: bytearray

+      This attribute contains the whole PROXY Header.
+      For version 1, it contains everything up to and including the terminating ``\r\n``.
-      This attribute contains the whole PROXYv2 Header, from the signature up to and including the last TLV Vector.
+      For version 2, it contains everything up to and including the last TLV Vector.

-      If you need to verify the ``CRC32C`` TLV Vector, you should run the CRC32C calculation against the contents of this attribute.
+      If you need to verify the ``CRC32C`` TLV Vector (PROXYv2), you should run the CRC32C calculation against the contents of this attribute.
       For more information, see the next section, :ref:`crc32c`.

-      The value will be empty if PROXY version is 1.

    .. py:attribute:: tlv_start
       :type: int